-(i) Product version planning, control, dissemination and user information
+(h) Product version planning, control, dissemination and user information

-- Fire_cci burned area products shall be provided with a product user guide that described the individual layers and that also contains a description of the product's limitations and usage recommendations. - While scientifically not adequate, except for dedicated product inter-comparisons, applications of deprecated or revoked product versions are common and shall be circumvented by stringent product version labelling, careful planning to avoid too frequent product updates, and clear user information whenever a product is superseded by a newer version, including a description of what relevant aspects changed.

-- Data dissemination of Fire_cci products shall be possible via the CCI Open Data Portal (ODP) and the CCI Toolbox.
-Availability of Fire_cci products via the ODP requires that CCI data standards are met and hence products in NetCDF format as a priority.
+- Fire\cci burned area products shall be provided with a product user guide that describes the individual data layers and that also contains a description of the product's limitations and usage recommendations.
+In addition, a more detailed documentation of the product's quality assessment shall be delivered. - The continued use of deprecated or revoked product versions is common in climate science applications and frequently caused by ignorance, except for dedicated product inter-comparisons.
+This shall be circumvented by stringent product version labelling, careful planning to avoid too frequent product updates, and clear user information whenever a product is superseded by a newer version, including a description of what relevant aspects changed. - Data access to the Fire\cci products shall be possible via non-interactive download (e.g. wget, ftp) and via the CCI Open Data Portal (ODP).
+Fire\cci products shall meet CCI data standards, which implies NetCDF format as a priority, but GeoTIFF for pixel products is considered similarly adequate by most users.